 Beulah London confirmed that Kate is not wearing one of their dresses under her coat; this remains a mystery for now.
 (Hat tip to WhatKateWore.com for emailing Beulah and receiving confirmation.)

-Kate’s shoes and clutch bag will be familiar to regular readers.
+Kate’s shoes and clutch bag will be familiar to our regular readers.
 The Duchess wears both pieces regularly.
 Kate’s blue suede heels are by Alexander McQueen.
 She’s owned them since at least 2011 (as she took them on the Canada/North America tour).

 Kate’s bag is the “Muse” or “Raz” by Stuart Weitzman (known as both names in the USA & UK).